maygnificent/story-prompt/README.md

 Hello :)

 This is Maygun Chen's solution to the Story Prompt challenge from Common Paper.
-This project was written in Python3.
+This project was written in Python3 and assumes the user has Python3 installed for use on the command line.

 You  will find the following files in this project: